DevParapalli/DevParapalli/cover_letter.typ

 #set par(justify: true, first-line-indent: 2em)
 #set text(weight: "regular", size: 12pt)
-I am writing to express my strong interest in the Software Engineer II position within Akamai's Networks department.
-As a Computer Science student with extensive experience in software development and AI technologies, I am excited about the opportunity to contribute to Akamai's mission of powering and protecting life online.
+I am writing to express my strong interest in the Software Engineer position at Boomi.
+As a Computer Science student at Government College of Engineering, Nagpur, with significant experience in software development and AI technologies, I am excited about the opportunity to contribute to Boomi's innovative integration solutions.

-My technical background aligns perfectly with your requirements.
-Through my internship at PolymathAI, I developed AI-powered web applications using the MERN stack and Next.js, improving content organization efficiency by 40%.
-I have hands-on experience with Python, React, and SQL databases, as demonstrated in my projects AIKO and ARA, where I engineered custom NLP pipelines and implemented scalable data storage systems using PostgreSQL.
-My experience with Docker, Kubernetes, and AWS, combined with my strong Linux background, positions me well to contribute to your network operations systems.
-Additionally, my role as Vice President of the Computer Science Student's Association has honed my ability to understand complex business needs and collaborate effectively with diverse teams.
+My technical background aligns perfectly with Boomi's requirements.
+Through my internship at PolymathAI, I gained hands-on experience developing sophisticated systems using object-oriented programming, particularly in Java and Python.
+I've worked extensively with APIs and integration technologies, implementing REST and GraphQL endpoints in distributed environments.
+My project AIKO demonstrates my ability to work with complex systems, where I engineered custom NLP pipelines and implemented serverless architectures using AWS and PostgreSQL.
+Additionally, my experience with Docker, Kubernetes, and CI/CD pipelines through various projects shows my proficiency in modern DevOps practices.
+As Technical Head at my college's Student Welfare Committee, I've developed strong leadership and mentoring skills, which would be valuable for collaborating with and guiding other Boomi engineers.

-I am particularly drawn to Akamai's commitment to solving challenging technical problems and creating innovative solutions.
-Your focus on distributed computing and edge technology aligns perfectly with my career aspirations in building scalable, high-performance systems.
-I am excited about the prospect of joining your team and contributing to the development of robust, scalable tools that help maintain Akamai's global platform.
+I am particularly drawn to Boomi's mission of simplifying integration challenges through innovative solutions.
+The opportunity to work in an Agile environment while developing cutting-edge features aligns perfectly with my career aspirations.
+I am confident that my combination of technical skills, leadership experience, and passion for solving complex problems would make me a valuable addition to your team.

 Thank you for considering my application.
-I look forward to discussing how my skills and enthusiasm can contribute to Akamai's continued success.
+I look forward to discussing how I can contribute to Boomi's continued success.
 #par(first-line-indent: 0pt,text(size: 10pt)[_P.S.
 You can check out my projects at aiko.parapalli.dev and ara.parapalli.dev if you'd like to see my work in action._])